MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 > [!NOTE]
 > The [!INCLUDE[prod_short](../includes/prod_short.md)] connector for Power Automate supports multiple production and sandbox environments.
 If you haven't created multiple production or sandbox environments, **Production** is the only available option you can choose.

+## Prerequisites

+- Power Automate premium license or a license that includes peremium connectors.
+For more information, see [Power Automate licenses](/power-platform/admin/power-automate-licensing/types).

 ## Create an automated flow from scratch

 This procedure outlines that steps required to create an automated flow using the [!INCLUDE[prod_short](../includes/prod_short.md)] connector.
 To illustrate the process, it walks you through a basic example of a flow that sends a message to a Teams group chat when a new customer is created in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The following figure illustrates the flow.